agoessling/cmd_vivado/README.md

 ## Status

-Currently `make_vivado` has only the features required for the simplest demonstration.
+Currently `cmd_vivado` has only the features required for the simplest demonstration.
 I expect many features will need to be added for it to be useful in non-trivial projects, but hopefully this framework will provide a good starting point.
 I am not a FPGA expert and am learning as I go and am open to